errbit/errbit/README.md

 * Project id is the identifier of your project, i.e. **awesomeapp** for project at https://mingle.example.com/projects/awesomeapp
 * Card properties are comma separated key value pairs.
 You must specify a 'card_type', but anything else is optional. i.e. card_type = Defect, status = Open, priority = Essential

-**Github Issues Integration**
+**GitHub Issues Integration**

 * For 'Account/Repository', the account will either be a username or organization. i.e. **errbit/errbit**
-* You will also need to provide your username and password for your Github account.
+* You will also need to provide your username and password for your GitHub account.
   * (We'd really appreciate it if you wanted to help us implement OAuth instead!)